HaiwenLi/Sparse-SIM/README.md

 - v0.5.1 Over-sampling feature and change input file type from `.mat` to `.tif`
 - v0.4.1 Background estimation feature
 - v0.3.0 Algorithm UI
-- v0.2.0 Iterative deblur feature
+- v0.2.0 Full model reconstruction
 - v0.1.0 Sparsity reconstruction core

 # License
 This software and corresponding methods can only be used for **non-commercial** use, and they are under GNU General Public License as published by the Free Software Foundation, version 3 of the license.

 <p align='center'>
   <img src='sources/HIT.jpg' width='240'/>
   <img src='sources/PKU.jpg' width='240'/>